AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_sources/change_light_properties.md

 ## Flow

 Flow offers a set of built-in nodes for getting and setting the properties of a light source.
-You can retrieve the light from the unit instance that contains the light you want to change, using the name set for the unit in the Stingray Editor.
-This may be the "light helper" unit if you created the light in Stingray, or your custom unit if you imported the light into Stingray through an  *.fbx* file.
+You can retrieve the light from the unit instance that contains the light you want to change, using the name set for the unit in the editor.
+This may be the "light helper" unit if you created the light in the editor, or your custom unit if you imported the light into the editor through an  *.fbx* file.

 See the nodes in the **Light** category in the Flow API reference; for example, **Light > Get Light Color** / **Light > Set Light Color**.